flyconnectome/2023neckconnective/README.md

 Annotations are used by the [fafbseg-py](https://fafbseg-py.readthedocs.io/) Python and the [fafbseg](https://natverse.org/fafbseg/) R package for programmatic analysis of the FAFB-Flywire dataset, the [malevnc](https://natverse.org/malevnc/) R package for the MANC dataset and [fancr](https://flyconnectome.github.io/fancr/) R package for the FANC dataset.
 Alternatively the [coconatfly](https://natverse.org/coconatfly/) package enables integrative connectomics across these three datasets in R.

 Neurons can be visualised together in neuroglancer, using this [cocoglancer scene](https://tinyurl.com/NeckConnective).
-See [here](https://github.com/flyconnectome/2023neckconnective/tree/main/neuroglancer_guide) for more information on cocoglancer.
+See [here](https://github.com/flyconnectome/2023neckconnective/tree/main/neuroglancer_guide) for more information on this.

 ## Annotations
 The files listed below contain annotations for descending neurons (DNs), ascending neurons (ANs), sensory ascending neurons (SAs), intrinsic neurons (INs) and motor neurons (MNs).